 - Mini Massage (for 6-11 years old): Relaxing and calming massage for children that reduces tension and provides a feeling of well-being.
 The child relaxes on a mattress in the lagoon and is massaged with Blue Lagoon massage oil.
 (20 minutes)

 In addition to in water massages, the Blue Lagoon also offers an abundance of other spa services including facials, manicures, pedicures, waxing, and brow and lash services.
 It is my belief that if you do something more than once, you have to mix things up.

 If you’ve been to the Blue Lagoon and haven’t had a massage, you have to try one the next time you visit.
 This is the perfect way to relieve any pre travel anxiety you might have before a flight, too.
+A high-concentration CBD oil couldn’t hurt either if you’re trying to destress and relax.
 If you haven’t been to the Blue Lagoon, what are you waiting for?
 Book your flight to Iceland today and visit one of the most amazing countries in the world and before you leave, make sure you stop in and enjoy the Blue Lagoon.

 DISTANCES AND DURATIONS:

 From Airport to Blue Lagoon: 23 km (20 min by car)